18F/development-guide/_chapters/js/dependencies.md

 ### Install npm

-It's recommended that developers install using [nvm](https://github.com/creationix/nvm). nvm (which stands for Node version manager) is a software that allows you to run multiple versions of node in different projects on the same computer.
-It's benefits include
+We recommend that developers (note 1) install both node and npm through a tool called nvm. nvm (which stands for Node version manager) is a software that allows you to run multiple versions of node in different projects on the same computer.
+Its benefits include

 - Installs npm in a manner that doesn't require running sudo to install global packages.
 - Easily be able to switch between multiple node versions with a project configuration file or command.